bpfman/bpfman/docs/developer-guide/develop-operator.md

 Vanilla K8s Deployment
-  setup-kind       Setup Kind cluster deploy           Deploy bpfd-operator to the K8s cluster specified in ~/.kube/config with the csi driver initialized. undeploy         Undeploy bpfd-operator from the K8s cluster specified in ~/.kube/config.
-Call with ignore-not-found=true to ignore resource not found errors during deletion. kind-reload-images  Reload locally build images into a kind cluster and restart the ds and deployment so they're picked up. run-on-kind      Kind Deploy runs the bpfd-operator on a local kind cluster using local builds of bpfd, bpfd-agent, and bpfd-operator
+  setup-kind       Setup Kind cluster deploy           Deploy bpfman-operator to the K8s cluster specified in ~/.kube/config with the csi driver initialized. undeploy         Undeploy bpfman-operator from the K8s cluster specified in ~/.kube/config.
+Call with ignore-not-found=true to ignore resource not found errors during deletion. kind-reload-images  Reload locally build images into a kind cluster and restart the ds and deployment so they're picked up. run-on-kind      Kind Deploy runs the bpfman-operator on a local kind cluster using local builds of bpfman, bpfman-agent, and bpfman-operator

 Openshift Deployment
-  deploy-openshift  Deploy bpfd-operator to the Openshift cluster specified in ~/.kube/config. undeploy-openshift  Undeploy bpfd-operator from the Openshift cluster specified in ~/.kube/config.
+  deploy-openshift  Deploy bpfman-operator to the Openshift cluster specified in ~/.kube/config. undeploy-openshift  Undeploy bpfman-operator from the Openshift cluster specified in ~/.kube/config.
 Call with ignore-not-found=true to ignore resource not found errors during deletion.
 ```

 ## Running Locally in KIND